 Google took the wraps off Instant Apps last year, at I/O 2016, and formally announced an Instant Apps software development kit (SDK) at a session on Google’s Mountain View, California, campus in May.

 Developers have to upgrade their existing apps to implement Android Instant App’s features, but it’s well worth the effort.

 Ellie Powers, Google Play product manager, said that the company’s partners, which include HotPads, Jet, the New York Times, Vimeo, and One Football, have launched 50 instant apps so far, and that some have seen double-digit increases in purchases and videos watched as a result.

-“As a developer, you won’t need to build a new, separate app,” according to the Android blog post.
+“As a developer, you won’t need to build a new, separate app,” Powers wrote in a blog post.
 “It’s the same Android APIs, the same project, the same source code.
 You’ll simply update your existing Android app to take advantage of Instant Apps functionality.
 In fact, it can take less than a day to get up and running for some developers, though the effort involved will vary depending on how your app is structured.”